ektarathi/weather_app/README.md

 # React + TypeScript + Vite

-In the project directory, you can run:
+In the project directory, before running the app locally:

-- Replace `env` file and set the file contents to `REACT_APP_API_KEY = Your API KEY or 4f304d45f3b62616958643460868fcac`
+- Add `env` file in the root directory  and set the file contents to `REACT_APP_API_KEY = 'Your API KEY'`

 ### `npm run dev`